liatrio/terraform-caf-azure/GLOSSARY.md

 Each shared services environment is deployed separately after foundation core.
 Any number of shared services environments can be created but we recommend one staging environment to test changes to the shared tools and services and one production environment which supports production landing zone workloads.

-Shared services deploy an AKS cluster and software delivery toolchain and configures the environment to be used as a shared hub for our landing zones.
+Shared services deploys an AKS cluster and software delivery toolchain and configures the environment to be used as a shared hub for our landing zones.

 **Terraform Modules**: [foundation/shared-services](./foundation/shared-services/)